English

 Richardson, Letia.
 "Topographies: Aspects of Recent B.C.
 Art: The Ethnic Contribution to B.C.
 Art."
 Artfocus 5.1 (Winter 1996-1997): 8-12.

 Slade, Mary Anne Barbara.
-Skilquewat: On the Trail of Property Woman: The Life Story of Freda Diesing.
-Vancouver: University of British Columbia, 2002.
+Skilquewat: On the Trail of Property Woman: The Life Story of Freda Diesing Vancouver, BC: University of British Columbia, 2002.

 Stewart, Hilary.
-Looking at Indian Art of the Northwest Coast.
-Vancouver: Douglas & McIntyre, 1979.
+Looking at Indian Art of the Northwest Coast Vancouver, BC: Douglas & McIntyre, 1979.

 Stewart, Hilary.
 Looking at Totem Poles Seattle: Douglas & McIntyre, 1993.

 Vancouver Art Gallery.
 "Freda Diesing."
-Raven Travelling: Two Centuries of Haida Art.
-Vancouver: 2006.
+Raven Travelling: Two Centuries of Haida Art Vancouver, BC: 2006.

 Wright, Robin Kathleen.
-Northern Haida Master Carvers.
-Seattle: University of Washington Press, 2001.
+Northern Haida Master Carvers Seattle, Washington: University of Washington Press, 2001.

 Wyatt, Gary.
-Mythical Beings: Spirit Art of the Northwest Coast.
-Vancouver: Douglas & McIntyre, 1999.
+Mythical Beings: Spirit Art of the Northwest Coast Vancouver, BC: Douglas & McIntyre, 1999.

 Wyatt, Gary.
-Spirit Faces: Contemporary Masks of the Northwest Coast.
-Seattle: University of Washington Press, 1994.
+Spirit Faces: Contemporary Masks of the Northwest Coast Seattle, Washington: University of Washington Press, 1994.

 Documents rédigés par l'artiste

 Diesing, Freda.
 "Haida Button Blankets."
-Robes of Power: Totem Poles on Cloth.
-Vancouver: University of British Columbia Press, 1986.
+Robes of Power: Totem Poles on Cloth Vancouver, BC: University of British Columbia Press, 1986.

 Rechercher des artistes à partir des sources suivantes: